Heartland Innovations in Interprofessional Practice and Education Summit

 VICTOR WINTER, PHD

 Dr. Winter is a full professor in the Department of Computer Science at the University of Nebraska-Omaha and the creator of Bricklayer.
 His area of expertise is programming languages.
-Within this area, Dr. Winter has a particular interest in formalisms and frameworks that enable the description of computation to facilitate understanding and various forms of analysis.
-This interest includes, (1) verification – the informal and formal reasoning about properties of programs, and (2) validation – the manual and automated construction of tests to increase confidence in the behavior of a system.
+Within this area, Dr. Winter is particularly interested in formalisms and frameworks that enable the description of computation to facilitate understanding and various forms of analysis.
+This interest includes (1) verification – the informal and formal reasoning about properties of programs, and (2) validation – the manual and automated construction of tests to increase confidence in the behavior of a system.

 CE Credits